mlcommons/GaNDLF/docs/getting_started.md

 ### Segmentation using 2D Histology Images

-1. Download and extract the [sample data](#sample-data) as described above.
-Or use your own.
+1. Download and extract the sample data as described in the [sample data](#sample-data) as described above.
+Alternatively, you can use your own data.
 2. [Extract patches/tiles from the full-size whole slide images](https://mlcommons.github.io/GaNDLF/usage#offline-patch-extraction-for-histology-images-only) for training.
+A sample configuration to extract patches is presented [here](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_getting_started_segmentation_histo2d_patchExtraction.yaml):
+    ```yaml
+    num_patches: 3
+    patch_size:
+    - 1000m
+    - 1000m
+    ```
-A sample configuration to extract patches is [here](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_getting_started_segmentation_histo2d_patchExtraction.yaml).
-Let's assume the output will be stored in `${GANDLF_DATA}/histo_patches_output`, we can refer to this location as `${GANDLF_DATA_HISTO_PATCHES}` in the rest of the document.
+3. Assuming the output will be stored in `${GANDLF_DATA}/histo_patches_output`, you can refer to this location as `${GANDLF_DATA_HISTO_PATCHES}` in the rest of the document.
-3. [Construct the main data file](https://mlcommons.github.io/GaNDLF/usage#constructing-the-data-csv) that will be used for the entire computation cycle.
-For the sample data for this task, it should get generated after [the patches are extracted](https://mlcommons.github.io/GaNDLF/usage#offline-patch-extraction-for-histology-images-only), and should look like this:
+4. [Construct the main data file](https://mlcommons.github.io/GaNDLF/usage#constructing-the-data-csv) that will be used for the entire computation cycle.
+The sample data for this task should be generated after [the patches are extracted](https://mlcommons.github.io/GaNDLF/usage#offline-patch-extraction-for-histology-images-only).
+It should look like the following example (currently, the `Label` header is unused and ignored for classification/regression, which use the `ValueToPredict` header):

     ```csv
     SubjectID,Channel_0,Label